TeamHarTex/HarTex/book/usage_docs/src/getting-started/index.md

 ## I don't have the bot yet!

 No problem!
-You may check out the [What is HarTex?](/HarTex-rust-discord-bot/docs/usage/general-info/what-is-hartex) chapter for some basic information about what the bot can do.
+You may check out the [What is HarTex?](/HarTex-rust-discord-bot/docs/usage/general-info/what-is-hartex) section for some basic information about what the bot can do.

 In order to gain access and begin to use the bot, you will need to submit a Whitelist Application, for your Discord